Home / SMSFs / SMSF admin and compliance / Choosing an SMSF service provider

 ASIC’s Moneysmart also has tips on choosing SMSF advisers.

 If you choose specialist service providers, you’ll need to be more active in coordinating their activities.
-For example, an SMSF administration-only service provider will work to ensure that your fund complies with super laws but won’t give you any advice on how to invest its members’ retirement savings.
+For example, an SMSF administration-only service provider will work to ensure that your fund complies with super laws but won’t give you any advice on how to invest members’ retirement savings.
 You’ll need to seek professional investment advice from another service provider or make those investment decisions yourself (or with your fund’s fellow trustees).

 On the other hand, if you choose an integrated service provider, the coordination of all SMSF activities should occur naturally.
 Integrated SMSF service providers usually offer set-up and ongoing administration/management services and may even be able to provide investment advice.